evrythng/evrythng.js/README.md

 ## Installation

 `evrythng.js` is distributed via [NPM](https://www.npmjs.com/package/evrythng)
-and the EVRYTHNG CDN.
-This ensures you can manage the version of the library that your application or scripts uses.
+and the EVRYTHNG CDN, allowing you to manage the version of the library that your application or scripts uses.

 ### NPM

+Install as an app dependency:

 ```
 npm install --save evrythng
 ```

-or as a development dependency
+or as a development dependency:

 ```
 npm install --save-dev evrythng
 ```

-Then require it into any module:
+Then require it in any module:

 ```js
 const evrythng = require('evrythng')